Were you hoping to get an A for your last test or exam, but your study habits got in the way?

 Habit #17: Use a planner to keep track of assignments and deadlines

 If you’re not organised when it comes to things related to school, you’ll waste precious time doing last-minute work you forgot about.

 Or you may stay up late to finish an assignment you should have started a week earlier.

 Use a planner to keep track of important dates, tasks and deadlines.
 You can either use a physical diary or an online one like Google Calendar.

-Don’t just include the date of a test, for example.
+Don’t just include the date of a test, for example, when you use your planner.
 Include a reminder to start revising for the test well in advance.

 And review your planner at least once a week.
 Every Monday, go through all the upcoming deadlines, and prioritise the tasks and projects you’ll need to keep on top of for the week.